gammaled/guled-investment-group/README.md

 * **Fix**<br>Centered icon and navbar brand, while reducing its size, for screens with width smaller than 350px.

 * **Verdict**<br>It worked out well to leave icon positioned underneath brand with just a little adjustment.
-Checked HTML again on validator and no error has been come up.
+Checked HTML and CSS again on validator and no error has been come up.
 Works as planned.

 ## Deployment
 ---